 LYON TOWNSHIP, Mich. – Members of a family who died in a Lyon Township plane crash together on Saturday are being remembered with moving tributes.

-Former president of the Home Builders Association of Southeastern Michigan, David Compo, his wife Michelle and their son Dawson died in the Lyon Township plane crash Saturday.
+Former president of the Home Builders Association of Southeastern Michigan, David Compo, his wife Michele and their son Dawson died in the Lyon Township plane crash Saturday.